sbft-cps-tool-competition/cps-tool-competition/README.md

 The generated roads are evaluated in the [**BeamNG.tech**](https://www.beamng.tech/) driving simulator.
 This simulator is ideal for researchers due to its state-of-the-art soft-body physics simulation, ease of access to sensory data, and a Python API to control the simulation.

-In the competition two lane keeping assists are used: BeamnNG.AI provided by the BeamnNG.tech simulator and DAVE-2 trained by the competition organizers.
+In the competition two lane keeping assist systems are used: BeamnNG.AI provided by the BeamnNG.tech simulator and DAVE-2 trained by the competition organizers (with a `speed-limit` of 25 km/h).

 [![Video by BeamNg GmbH](https://github.com/BeamNG/BeamNGpy/raw/master/media/steering.gif)](https://github.com/BeamNG/BeamNGpy/raw/master/media/steering.gif)